 .packages file contains a list of dependencies used by your application.

 Users of your code should generate their own packages information

 similar to Ruby’s

-For library packages, do not commit the
+For library packages, don’t commit the

-For application packages, it’s up to you whether you
+For application packages, we recommend that you